hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-14-GoPro-Hero-5-upgrade.markdown

 The main difference between the GoPro Hero4 Black and the GoPro Hero 5 Black is that the Hero5 Black you can actually record audio as the GoPro Hero5 Black does not need a camera housing anymore.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/7c0tlmtpsps" frameborder="0" allowfullscreen></iframe>
-> On our packrafting trip in the Sarek National Park in Sweden we had also a GoPro with us. <a href="https://www.youtube.com/channel/UCnO9Q_m9EaOCrHmmQIBVBNw?sub_confirmation=1" rel="nofollow">Subscribe</a> to our YouTube channel.

 ## 4K Video Quality
 The 4K video option remains similar.
 Both camera models can record 4K with 30 FPS.